AleksandraCislowski/AleksandraCislowski/README.md

 ## 💡 About Me

-Frontend Developer and Scrum Master.

-From **April 2024 to March 2026** I worked mainly on company projects that are not public due to NDA on GitLab, contributing to the development of a flagship web application built with **React, Next.js, and TypeScript**.
+From **April 2024 to March 2026** I worked mainly on GitLab on project that was not public due to NDA, contributing to the development of a flagship web application built with **React, Next.js, and TypeScript**.

 As a **Scrum Master**, I led a team of 5 developers through **18 consecutive sprints with 100% sprint goal completion**, facilitating agile processes and improving team efficiency.